 STEP 2 – PURL STITCH

-When purling a stitch using the Russian knitting style, we wrap the yarn around the tip of the right needle clockwise instead of counterclockwise.
+When purling a stitch using the Eastern knitting style, we wrap the yarn around the tip of the right needle clockwise instead of counterclockwise.

 2.1.
 With the yarn at the front of the work, insert the tip of the right needle into a stitch from right to left.